Unifying Anderson transitions and topological amplification in non-Hermitian chains: Classification of Topological Phases

 In addition to the above three phases, the system can simultaneously be in either one of two phases, enabling another type of bulk-boundary correspondence.
 Since the equation of motion of the Green's function is the same as that of the states, the zero-energy Green's function $G(E=0)$ is tied to the winding number

 The importance of the zero-energy response $G(0)$ stems from its description of scattering experiments in the steady state when the input fields are coherent drives in the system's rotating frequency, see \cref{apdx:SS}.
 In particular, $\nu=-1$ ($\Re{L(0)}>0$) corresponds to \textit{topological amplification}: particles injected at a site $n$ pile up exponentially on the right boundary.
 In contrast, $\nu=0$ ($\Re{L(0)}<0$) corresponds to exponential decay, with particles exponentially localized at the input site or the pinning site of the zero-energy mode, see \cref{fig:steady_state_topology}.
 The topological phase transition at $\Re{L(0)}=0$ delineates the phase of exponential amplification from that of decay.
-Such non-Hermitian topology is the basis for non-Hermitian quantum-enhanced sensing protocols \cite{McDonald2020,Koch2022,Bao2023}.
-Understanding how disorder affects this topology is thus crucial to designing quantum sensors that are robust to noise and defects.
+The presence of amplification depends on whether the eigenstates can coherently carry the input field across the chain at long times.
+The existence of skin states is hence not a sufficient condition for amplification, since we may still have $\nu=0$.
+On the other hand, one skin state is sufficient for the point gap to be open.
+If it is such that the mobility edge curve winds around the origin, then this skin state alone is enough to give rise to exponential amplification.

 Our Lyapunov-exponent approach therefore provides a unifying framework for understanding non-Hermitian Anderson transitions and topological amplification, allowing us to predict localization properties and transport behavior across a broad class of one-dimensional models.
 Moreover, our approach encompasses earlier formulations of topological amplification based on singular value decomposition \cite{Porras2019}, Dyson's equation \cite{Wanjura2020,Wanjura2021,Brunelli2023}, and the residue theorem \cite{Zirnstein2021a,Zirnstein2021b,Xue2021}.
 See \cref{tab:Phases,fig:Phases}.